Koenkk/zigbee2mqtt.io/docs/devices/ZNGZDJ11LM.md

 ---
-title: "Xiaomi ZNGZDJ11LM control via MQTT"
+title: "Aqara ZNGZDJ11LM control via MQTT"
-description: "Integrate your Xiaomi ZNGZDJ11LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara ZNGZDJ11LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2022-07-01T08:15:09
 pageClass: device-page
 ---